meleu/tdd-ruby/hello-world.md

 ```

 > #### Quickly run tests
 >
 > At this point you should be familiar with a way to quickly trigger the test.
 If you know how to do it in your code editor, that's perfect!
-Otherwise, I recommend using the `rerun`, as I recommended in the [Ruby Tooling](ruby-tooling.md#run-tests-quickly) chapter.
-If that's your case, you should dedicate a terminal for running tests and execute :
+Otherwise, I recommend using the `rerun`, as I mentioned in the [Ruby Tooling](ruby-tooling.md#run-tests-quickly) chapter.
+With `rerun` you should dedicate a terminal for running tests and execute :
 >
 > ```bash
 > rerun -x -- ruby hello_test.rb
 > ```